WRafell/wrafell.github.io/_pages/about.md

 ### About

 Hi!
-I am a Ph.D. student in the [Graduate School of Knowledge Service Engineering](https://kse.kaist.ac.kr/) at [KAIST](https://www.kaist.ac.kr/en/), advised by [Mun Yong Yi](http://kirc.kaist.ac.kr/people_director.html).
+I am a Ph.D. student in the [Graduate School of Knowledge Service Engineering](https://kse.kaist.ac.kr/) at [KAIST](https://www.kaist.ac.kr/en/), and currently been advised by [Mun Yong Yi](http://kirc.kaist.ac.kr/people_director.html) as part of [KIRC](http://kirc.kaist.ac.kr/)(Knowledge Innovation Research Center).
 My research interests are in developing and applying deep learning-based systems to assist and improve the fields of healthcare, visual recognition, natural language understanding, and cognitive science.

 ### Education